 Examples of excused absences:

-- Illness of self or someone you take care of
+- Family emergency or illness of self or someone whom you take care

 - Unavoidable appointments in which the only time said appointment could be done is during a meeting time (ex. client meeting, doctor appointment)

 - Road travel conditions (we follow the county school district closures, however if someone feels unsafe with the weather despite there not being official closures, we accept those absences)

 - Approved leave of absence (ex. maternity leave, medical reasons specific to member)

 - Car broke down

 - Just don’t have the time with work load/poor planning